fdb/enigmeta/_posts/2012-08-16-starting-flask.md

 ---
 [Flask](http://flask.pocoo.org) is an awesome framework for building lightweight Python web-apps using a minimal amount of boilerplate.
 This tutorial discusses how to start a new Flask project and how to deploy it on a server.

 These instructions are tested on Mac OS X 10.8.
+All code is available under the [GitHub helloflask project](https://github.com/fdb/helloflask).

 # Bootstrapping your project